Avogadro’s Law and 4 Other Basic Chemical Laws You Must Know

 The law of multiple comparisons is a law that was coined by John Dalton, a chemist from England.
 This law is one of the laws that form the basis of the stoichiometry concept.
 Intrigued by the law of multiple comparisons?
 Check out the full explanation below!

-See also difference between dvd and cd
+See also difference between syrup and elixir

 Definition of Dalton’s Law